• Skip to primary navigation

 directions

-2. Sprinkle the chicken, carrot, bean sprouts green onions, cheese and peanuts onto the pizza.
+- Sprinkle the chicken, carrot, bean sprouts green onions, and cheese onto the pizza.

 Thai Chicken Pizza with Spicy Peanut Sauce